San Pasqual High School (Escondido, California)

 San Pasqual High School is a public high school in Escondido, California.
 It is named after the nearby San Pasqual Valley.
-It is within the Escondido Union School District.
+It is within the Escondido Union High School District.

 Athletics

 Teams

 The school supports numerous sports teams that are accredited by the CIF (SDS Division) such as:

 In 2010, the Eagles Boys' Varsity Soccer team had become California Interscholastic Federation Division 1 champions.

 In 2012, the Eagles Boys' Varsity Soccer team had established a winning season in which they were nationally recognized as the 3rd ranked high school team in the United States and 1st ranked in California according to MaxPreps.com with a record of 20-2-1.

 In 2018, the Eagles Girl's Varsity Wrestling Team became the San Diego Section CIF Champions, with 7 Section & 1 State Placers coached by Danny Harris.

 In 2019, the Eagles Boys' Varsity basketball team had become CIF Division 5 champions, led by alum and coach Erik Meek.

+In 2022, the Eagles Boys’ Varsity soccer team won the San Diego CIF Open Division championship and the Eagles Girls’ Varsity soccer team won the San Diego CIF Division 3 championship.

+In 2023, the Eagles Boys’ Varsity soccer won the Division 2 STATE championship.